 Snowball quilt blocks: they’re not just for winter or Christmas quilts!
-You can make snowballs at any season, with any combination of fabrics you want, from traditional to fanciful.
+You can make snowballs at any season, with any combination of fabrics from traditional to fanciful.
 Here’s a mini-gallery that shows how many different looks you can create with snowball blocks:

 In this post, I’m going to show you how to sew snowball blocks in two different ways:

 - (The faster method) by strip piecing the blocks from fabric strips

 Method #1: Sewing the Blocks from Individual Fabric Squares

 Use this method when you want to make scrappy snowballs from a variety of different fabrics.
 For each block, you will need one square of the center fabric and four smaller squares of contrasting fabric for the corners.
 Here’s how large to cut the squares to make a snowball block of various sizes:

 Use this method when you want to make a number of identical snowball blocks from two fabrics.
 To strip piece the blocks, you will first cut a set of fabric strips, then cross-cut the strips into squares.
 Learn more about strip piecing.

 How Wide to Cut the Fabric Strips

 You will be cutting two different sets of strips to make this block: one set for the center squares, and a narrower set for the corner squares.
 Here’s how wide to cut the strips for various size finished blocks:

 I usually assume that I can get 40” of usable fabric from a strip cut across the entire width of the fabric.
 (Some fabrics are actually a little wider.)
 Based on that assumption, here’s how many squares you can cut from a single strip: The number of strips you will need to cut depends on the quilt pattern you are making.